 After 2.5 miles, this leg of the Backbone Trail meets a dirt fire road marked on maps as the Zuma Ridge Motorway.
 This is where it gets tricky.
 One section of the Backbone Trail – not even a mile in length – is on private property and is not open to the public.
 According to the National Park Service, the land is co-owned by two parties, and they cannot agree on terms that would allow the NPS to either purchase the land or agree to an easement.
 One of the co-owners?
 None other than California’s former “governator,” Arnold Schwarzenegger!
 So there’s your Hollywood gossip for the day.

-To bypass this section, take the fire road east (downhill).
-You’ll soon run into Encinal Canyon Road, rural but a common thoroughfare for motorcyclists.
+To bypass this closed (at time of writing) section, take the fire road east (downhill).
+You will soon run into Encinal Canyon Road, rural but a common thoroughfare for motorcyclists.
 Carefully walk along the wide shoulder until a use trail appears on your left, through a yellow gate.
 This use trail climbs to the official continuation of the Backbone Trail.
 The trail almost immediately descends again, into pretty Trancas Canyon this time.
 A footbridge at the bottom marks one of the highlights.
 Climb out, cross Encinal Canyon Road, and look for the Backbone Trail marker on the other side of the grassy parking area.
 This trail, in turn, crosses Mulholland Highway near a ranch complete with white picket fence, and begins a steady – but really quiet pleasant – climb through a beautiful chaparral forest.
 The higher you climb, the better the view.
 Those giant radar dishes in the distance?
 They are part of the GTE Earthstation near Arroyo Sequit.
 This stretch of trail opened in 2008, and it is perfection.